tjeffree/leap-motion-chrome-extension/README.md

 * Use two fingers to Scroll Page
 * Use Open Hand to Swipe Left & Right to go Forward & Back through your Browser History
+* Draw one clockwise circle with your finger to refresh the current page

 Configuration Options:
 ---